Collaborative Value Function Estimation Under Model Mismatch: A Federated Temporal Difference Analysis: Acknowledgments

 \section{Acknowledgments}

 This work was partially supported by the Swedish Research Council through grant agreement no. 2024-04058 and in part by Sweden's Innovation Agency (Vinnova).
 The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at Chalmers Centre for Computational Science and Engineering (C3SE) partially funded by the Swedish Research Council through grant agreement no. 2022-06725.
+The research reported in this publication was supported by funding from King Abdullah University of Science and Technology (KAUST): i) KAUST Baseline Research Scheme, ii) Center of Excellence for Generative AI, under award number 5940, iii) SDAIA-KAUST Center of Excellence in Artificial Intelligence and Data Science.